Kvinde der oplever hårtab

 Childbirth and hair loss:

 After giving birth, many women experience significant hair loss, known as postpartum hair loss.
 This is due to hormonal changes that happen after pregnancy.
 During pregnancy, estrogen levels increase, causing the hair to stay in the growth phase longer and therefore the hair appears thicker.
 After giving birth, estrogen levels drop back to normal, causing many hairs to go into the resting phase and fall out.
-This hair loss is usually temporary and usually stabilises within six to twelve months.
+If you’re wondering how much hair loss is normal during this period, keep in mind that postpartum shedding is common and usually temporary.
+It usually stabilises within six to twelve months.

 Birth control pills and hair loss: